 A criminal case can’t be filed once the statute of limitation has expired.
 The statute of limitations for California Offenses can be found in California Penal Code sections 799 through 805.
 Most DUIs can’t be filed after one year past arrest unless it was a Los Angeles felony DUI or a DUI with injury.
 After the statute of limitation has expired, a criminal case can never be filed and because it can’t be filed, it should be called a “detention”.
 Similarly, an arrest for a case that was rejected from filing by the prosecutor should also be called a “detention”.
 Detentions are very different from arrests because, unlike arrests, they do not have to have “a reasonable suspicion that the person committed a crime” to be valid.
 For example, detention can happen when a police officer wants to know who you are or wants to make sure you are not carrying something illegal.
 Because it is so easy to get detained, detentions, unlike arrests, do not carry so much stigma and often do not require disclosure.
 Also, detention should say that they are detentions and not arrest on the Department of Justice permanent record for a person (“rap sheets”).

-California Penal Code Section 849.5 states “In any case in which a person is arrested and released and no accusatory pleading is filed charging him with an offense, any record of arrest of the person shall include a record of release.
-Thereafter, the arrest shall not be deemed an arrest, but a detention only”.
-Please contact our office to make sure we can convert arrest into a detention.
+California Penal Code Section 849.5 states “In any case in which a person is arrested and released and no accusatory pleading is filed charging him with an offense, any record of the arrest of the person shall include a record of release.
+Thereafter, the arrest shall not be deemed an arrest, but detention only”.
+Please contact our office to make sure we can convert the arrest into detention.
 Los Angeles DUI attorney will make sure your record is kept clean.